Umami Pot

 • Put water and kombu in a pot and let it sit for at least 30 minutes until the kombu softens.

-• Heat the pot over very low heat for about 10 minutes (for 2 servings).
-When small bubbles appear on the surface of the liquid, turn off the heat and remove the kombu.
+• Heat the pot over very low heat for about 10 minutes or longer.
+When small bubbles start to appear on the surface, remove the kombu.
 Kombu dashi is ready.

-• Sprinkle sake over salmon fillet and let it sit for about 5 minutes.
+• Sprinkle sake over the salmon fillet and let it sit for about 5 minutes to reduce any fishy odor.

-• Remove the scales from the salmon and cut the fillet into bite-sized pieces.
-Cut the potato, carrot, Japanese leek, and cabbage into bite-sized pieces.
+• Remove any scales from the fillet, then cut it into bite-sized pieces.
+Cut the potato, carrot, Japanese leek, and cabbage into bite-sized pieces as well.

 • Bring the kombu dashi in the pot to a boil, then add the salmon, carrot, and potato.
-Reduce the heat to low and simmer for about 10 minutes until they become tender, occasionally skimming off any scum.
+Reduce the heat to low and simmer for about 10 minutes until tender, skimming off any scum.

-• Add the leeks, cabbage, and sake to the pot and bring it to a boil for a few minutes.
+• Add the leek, cabbage, and sake to the pot and continue simmering for a few more minutes.
 Turn off the heat, then dissolve the miso using a ladle and chopsticks.

-• Serve in each bowl and top with butter, if desired.
+• Serve in bowls and top with butter to taste.

 Notes